blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file5/index.md

 * No perfect rules.
 But we need a rule…

 ## Midterm and Sample Questions
-* Sample Questions available on Blackboard.
+* Sample Questions available on Canvas.
 * I will go through them on March 3.
-* Midterm will be on March 5.
-Regular class time.
+* Midterm will be avaiable from March 8 - 9.
   * 20 multiple choice questions
   * 4 short answer questions (do not require you to write a complete program)
   * Review slides and sample codes